TheSK653/calculator/README.md

-this repo have a file which is a cooling calculator
+this repository have a file which is a cooling calculator I changed the table border from green to red — just check it.